AP Macroeconomics Exam: Thursday, May 21, 2020 at 4 PM.

 Step 2: Use your online textbook to read up on macro topics.

-The number 1 question from each year usually covers the most topics (AD/AS/LRAS, full employment, inflationary gap, recessionary gap, Phillips Curve, money market, loanable funds market, foreign exchange market, etc.) so do as many of those as you can.
+The number 1 question from each year usually covers the most topics (AD/AS/LRAS, full employment, inflationary gap, recessionary gap, Phillips Curve, money market, loanable funds market, etc. This year you don’t have to worry about the foreign exchange market.)
+Do as many of those as you can.
 The #2 and #3 questions usually focus in more specifically on a topic.
 Pick a few of each below on the specific topics:

 Absolute and comparative advantage: 2008 #3, 2004 #3, 2003 #3, 2003 form B #3